You can make a general donation to the CPAEF four ways:

 If you wish to set up a memorial fund or scholarship, please contact the CPAEF.

-The CPAEF has recently set aside significant monies for a "matching" program for firms and CPABC chapters to fund new scholarships at educational institutions throughout BC.
+The CPAEF has recently set aside significant monies to match donations from firms and CPABC chapters.
+This matching program will fund new scholarships at educational institutions throughout BC.
 If the criteria are met, the CPAEF will match the new funds donated and will administer the scholarship through the CPAEF's established program.
-The benefits to donors include:
+Benefits to donors include:

 - the opportunity to name the scholarship;